High channel count solutions, up to 1000 channels

 Whether in the aeronautical, energy or marine sectors, large-scale vibration tests are essential to qualify products such as engines, turbines or compressors.
 These test stands often cover more than a hundred measurement channels.

-There is no room for approximation: most of these tests are expensive and cannot be repeated, and the acquired data must be secured and reliable.
+There is no room for approximation: these tests are expensive and cannot be repeated, and the acquired data must be secured and reliable.